platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/customize.md

   ]
 ```

-Lastly, to prevent committing WordPress Core when it is installed via Composer, and to otherwise setup your local development environment, add a `.gitignore` file with the following to the root of the project:
+Lastly, to prevent committing WordPress Core when it is installed via Composer, and to otherwise setup your local development environment, make sure that your `.gitignore` file includes everything in `wordpress`, as [shown in the template](https://github.com/platformsh-templates/wordpress-composer/blob/master/.gitignore).

-{{< github repo="platformsh-templates/wordpress-composer" file=".gitignore" lang="bash" >}}

 ## Additional packages